Projects

 - Design and creation of specialty or vertical search engines, cyberinfrastructure, digital libraries, and focused crawlers.

-- Open Source infrastructure and tool kits for search engines and
+- Open Source infrastructure and tool kits for search

-digital libaries: SeerSuite.
+engines and digital libaries: SeerSuite.

-build your own CiteSeerx like
+now you can build your own CiteSeerx like Seer or just

-Seer or just use the special extraction modules.
+use the special extraction modules.

-- YouSeer is a
+- YouSeer is

-the open source crawler Heritrix
+that integrates the open source crawler Heritrix with the

-with the open source indexer Solr/Lucene.
+open source indexer Solr/Lucene.

-Generation CiteSeer, CiteSeerx, built from SeerSuite, now
+- Next Generation CiteSeer, CiteSeerx, built from

 - Specialty search engines such as:

-- A collaboration search tool, CollabSeer, that covers over 400,000 collaborators was just released.
+- A collaboration search tool, CollabSeer, covered

-- EthnicSeer is a name ethinicity classifier based on name
+- EthnicSeer was a name ethnicity classifier based on name ethnicity as defined in wikipedia.

 - A cyberinfrastructure search engine and data portal built on SeerSuite for environmental chemistry: ChemxSeer

-search, figure search and data search for chemistry.
+table search, figure search and data search for chemistry.

 - Automated methods in systems research and cyberinfrastructure - information and knowledge extraction, data mining, web services.
 Please see some of my recent papers.